 \textbf{Step 3: applying \rulename{T-Var}.} Next, \mainname handles the newly generated subgoal $\stlctype{\snoc{\tcode{empty}}{\sk{x_1}}{\sk{t_3}}}{\sk{p_3}}{\sk{t_4}}$, assuming the LM selects the \rulename{T-Var} rule. \mainname again $\alpha$-renames the rule and then obtains the substitution as shown below.

-\rulename{T-Var} differs from previous rules in that its premise is a judgment involving the operator $\in$, an executable predicate.
-Rather than generating a subgoal, \mainname directly invokes the predicate to assess the validity of its arguments.
+\rulename{T-Var} differs from previous rules in that its premise involves the membership predicate $\in$, which checks whether a variable binding exists in the context.
+Rather than generating a new subgoal, \mainname directly invokes the predicate $\in$ to assess the validity of its arguments.
 However, there are still unknown variables in both the premise and the synthesis goal even after applying the substitution $\sigma_3$:

 The unknown variables in the premise prevent \mainname from evaluating the predicate.
 To address this issue, \mainname will query the LM to provide an assignment to all such variables, such as follows: